 DDP: See footnote (4)(a) to the Summary Compensation Table above and footnote (2) to the table under Equity Compensation Plan Information below for a description of this plan.
-For Mr. Christmann, \$3,843,120 was previously reported in prior Summary Compensation Tables with respect to his holdings in the DDP.
+The amounts shown in the table below were previously reported in prior Summary Compensation Tables with respect to the officer's holdings in the DDP.